 - Phineas and Ferb have used the clocks and calendar pages variations in different episodes.

-- The page picture comes from the The Simpsons "Treehouse of Horror V" story "Time and Punishment", where Homer accidentally travels to prehistoric times with a malfunctioning toaster.
+- Happens in the The Simpsons "Treehouse of Horror V" story "Time and Punishment", where Homer accidentally travels to prehistoric times with a malfunctioning toaster.